Join us for our Sunday series: Working for Good

 Which format is for me?

-Our hope is that people can follow along on the whole eight-week journey, joining both formats for a more well-rounded and holistic learning experience, as well as cultivate deeper community and connections through more consistent presence.
+Our hope is that people can join both formats for a more well-rounded and holistic learning experience, as well as cultivate deeper community and connections through more consistent presence.
 Both the worship service and the discussion group format will be accessible to people from any background, and there will be no pressure in either context to share your thoughts if you don’t want to.

 But the best way to know for sure what is right for you?
-Come to the first one of each format, on January 11 and January 18.!
+Come to the first one of each format!

 And as always, you can drop us a line below with any specific questions you have about what to expect—we’d love to fill in any details.

-What can you expect from Jesus in His Own Words?
+What can you expect from Working for Good?

 As a new church, we are focused on building community and relationships, so that when we start a weekly worship service this fall, everyone will know that they are welcome and wanted.